deeppbluesky/facebook_post_scraper/README.md

 1. Clone this repository
 2. `cd` into the cloned folder
-3. `pip install -r requerments.txt`
+3. `pip install -r requeriments.txt`

 ## Set up its config.txt file
 Fill your email, password of Facebook's profile and Facebook's group ID.